unahouExosite/docs/murano/tutorials/keystore-service.md

 ---
-title: Record metrics using Murano
+title: Record Product Metrics
 template: default
 ---

-# Record Metrics Using the Murano Keystore Service
+# Tutorial: Record Product Metrics

 A common need when managing a fleet of devices is to track metrics and error logs.
 This tutorial demonstrates how to use Murano's [Keystore service](../services/keystore#) to [collect metrics](#collect-metrics) and [expose those metrics](#expose-metrics) from a custom API endpoint.